bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:48 AM CT, April 01</p>
+<p class="updated_time"> Latest data: 01:40 AM CT, April 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 29° *colder* than yesterday.
-Tomorrow is expected to be 19° **warmer** than today.
+Today's high is 51°, which is 28° *colder* than yesterday.
+Tomorrow is expected to be 18° **warmer** than today.

 Currently:

-- 48°
+- 46°
-- Drizzle and Breezy
+- Heavy Rain and Breezy
-- 96% humidity
+- 93% humidity
-- 17 mph wind
+- 14 mph wind
-- 99% cloud cover
+- 100% cloud cover
-- 44 AQI 🟩
+- 42 AQI 🟩
-- 0.08 inches of rain in the past 24 hours
+- 0.06 inches of rain in the past 24 hours
-- 2.05 inches of rain expected in the next 48 hours
+- 1.62 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>